Orthodontic Retainers to Prevent Teeth Shifting

 Why?
 Although fixed retainers were once thought to be temporary, we now know teeth shift throughout life.
 Permanent bonded wires increase the risk of plaque buildup, tooth decay, and gum disease, since they’re harder to clean.
 For these reasons, we prioritize removable retainers as a safer, more hygienic solution.

-Some patients are at higher risk for relapse and may require more diligent retainer wear.
-These conditions include:
+Yes.
+Some patients are at higher risk for relapse and may need more consistent retainer wear.
+These habits include:

-If you have any of these habits, we may recommend a customized retention plan to help maintain your results.
+If any of these apply to you, we may recommend a customized retention plan to protect your results.

 Continue Routine Dental Care